ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

     sudo docker run -t -p 38889:38888 -p 443:8080 ravendb/ravendb

-Then the following congifuration should be applied:
+Then the following configuration should be applied:

 ![Figure 2a.
 Configure Docker Node](images/setup/w2a.png)